 Find out more about your obligations under the Waste Battery and Accumulator Regulations 2009 with the Comply Direct Batteries Knowledge Bank, available to download HERE and at the bottom of this web page.

 We aim to simplify the complex Batteries Regulations so that UK companies can quickly get a firm understanding of the Regulations and their possible obligation.

 The Batteries Knowledge Bank has been recently updated to include new regulations for 2015 as well as updated definitions of portable batteries following government consultation.

 It is important that batteries are disposed of correctly and recycled where possible.
 If you have small amounts of batteries, you can take them to your local recycling centre, but you must check first that they have the facilities to treat or recycle the batteries correctly.

 Shops that sell more than 32kg of batteries are now required to provide battery recycling collection facilities in-store meaning you can also dispose of portable batteries here.

 I don’t think I’m obligated, but my business has waste batteries

-If you generate waste batteries within your business but you are not obligated under the Waste Batteries Regulations, you can request a free battery bin for your business.
+If you generate waste batteries within your business but you are not obligated under the Waste Batteries Regulations, you can request a battery bin for your business.

 If you need any further information about the Waste Batteries Regulations or would like to chat to one of our experts, please do not hesitate to get in touch today.